Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 24 But the word of God increased and multiplied.

 25 And Barnabas and Saul returned from Jerusalem when they had completed their service, bringing with them John, whose other name was Mark.

-Though Herod observed the Passover tradition of not executing Peter, the king did not acknowledge God, but accepted the people’s proclamation.
-This offence sealed the king’s fate, as an angel of God struck Herod down.
+Though Herod observed the Passover tradition of not executing Peter, the king did not acknowledge God but accepted the people’s proclamation.
+This offense sealed the king’s fate, as an angel of God struck Herod down.

 The word of God increased and multiplied, with Barnabas and Saul returning from Jerusalem, bringing with them John, who was also called by the name Mark.

 For those who followed these Scriptures may ask: “Who is John Mark described in Acts 12:25?”